What is affordable rent?

 What tenancy agreement will I have if I move into an affordable rent home?

 Most people moving into homes let at an affordable rent will get a fixed term tenancy, which will be reviewed after a period of five years.
 Those moving in who are 60 years of age or more will get a lifetime tenancy, along with existing secure tenants of L&Q who will get a lifetime periodic tenancy.
 Secure tenants will pay the registered rent or the affordable rent, which we will register as the fair rent.

 New residents to L&Q will be offered a tenancy that incorporates a one year probationary period.
 This will run on into the fixed term if residents keep to their terms and conditions of tenancy.

 Will the rent stay the same throughout my tenancy?

-The maximum annual rent increase on an affordable rent property will be inflation + 0.5%.
-This is the maximum we can increase the rent during the fixed term of your tenancy.
+Affordable rents are being reduced by 1% per year between 2016 and 2019.
+From 2020, affordable rents are expected to increase.
 We will rebase the rent on each occasion that a tenancy is renewed, meaning that rents could go up or down depending on market conditions.

 Are there any other differences?